Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: summary of results

-The remaining part of this work is organized as follows.
-In Sec.~\ref{sec2}, we introduce the model Hamiltonian and demonstrate a step-by-step realization scheme of the NHMCK model.
-In Sec.~\ref{prg}, we outline the results given by the perturbative RG calculations, which suggests two possible phases corresponding to the weak- and strong-coupling fixed points.
-In Sec.~\ref{bas}, we present the Bethe ansatz calculations that reveals existence of a YSR state, which is beyond the perturbative RG analysis in Sec.~\ref{prg}.
-In Sec.~\ref{nrg}, we perform a NHNRG study of the model.
-We first introduce the technical details in the implementation of the NHNRG method and then utilize it to investigate the \(\mathcal{PT}\)-asymmetric NHMCK model.
-In Sec.~\ref{ptm}, our focus is on the pseudo-Hermitian model with \(\mathcal{PT}\) symmetry.
-We firstly show the NHNRG results about the low-energy spectrum and the thermodynamic quantities, which justify the validity of the strong-coupling Kondo phase predicted by the perturbative RG.
+In this section, we will outline the content in the remaining part of the work and our main results.
+First, we will introduce the non-Hermitian multichannel Kondo Hamiltonian and demonstrate a step-by-step realization scheme of this model, as presented in Sec.~\ref{sec2}.
+Then, in Sec.~\ref{prg}, we perform a perturbative RG analysis, which suggests two possible phases corresponding to the weak- and strong-coupling fixed points.
+They are referred to as the weak-coupling local moment phase and the strong coupling Kondo phase , respectively.
+In Sec.~\ref{bas}, we present the Bethe ansatz calculations that reveal the existence of an intermediate YSR-like phase, which is beyond the perturbative RG analysis.
+Then, to better confirm these phases, we carry out a NHNRG study of the model.
+In Sec.~\ref{nrg}, we first introduce the technical details of the implementation of the NHNRG method and then utilize it to investigate the \(\mathcal{PT}\)-asymmetric NHMCK model.
+Our focus in Sec.~\ref{ptm} is on the pseudo-Hermitian model with \(\mathcal{PT}\) symmetry.
+We first show the NHNRG results for the low-energy spectrum and the thermodynamic quantities, which justify the validity of the strong-coupling Kondo phase predicted by the perturbative RG.
 Then, we outline a more rigorous proof showing that the BCFT approach still applies for this model with \(\mathcal{PT}\) symmetry.
 In Sec.~\ref{trans}, we explore the transport properties associated with both fixed points.
 For the weak-coupling fixed point, we present the calculation procedures based on the non-Hermitian Kubo formula, which is well applicable for the perturbative regime.
 Then, for the strong-coupling fixed point, we exploit the BCFT, and demonstrate the anomalous Kondo conductance generated by the interplay between non-Hermiticity and non-Fermi liquid physics.
 More discussions and conclusions are included in Sec.~\ref{conc}.

+For clarity, we now summarize our main results, focusing on the three possible phases, i.e., the weak-coupling local moment phase, the intermediate YSR-like phase, and the strong coupling Kondo phase, and how they could be revealed by different analytical and numerical approaches.

+First, the perturbative RG analysis up to 2-loop order reveals two fixed points, which are the local-moment fixed point and the strong-coupling Kondo fixed point, as mentioned above.
+Based on the RG flow of Kondo coupling, we further adopt the non-Hermitian Kubo formula to calculate the conductance around the weak-coupling fixed point.
+However, we note that the perturbative approach cannot yield useful information about the intermediate YSR-like phase.
+Meanwhile, the predictions about the strong-coupling fixed point needs to be further confirmed since it is essentially beyond the perturbation theory.